-Live Webinar on October 29: CBT and DBT for ADHD: How Talk Therapies Reduce ADHD Symptoms and Boost Self-Confidence
+Free Webinar Replay: CBT and DBT for ADHD: How Talk Therapies Reduce ADHD Symptoms and Boost Self-Confidence

-Register below for this free expert webinar to learn how to use CBT and DBT to manage ADHD symptoms in adults, on Tuesday, October 29th, at 1 pm ET.
+In this hour-long webinar-on-demand, learn how to use CBT and DBT to manage ADHD symptoms in adults, with John Mitchell, Ph.D.

 Adults with ADHD face more than their fair share of daily challenges — they struggle to complete tasks, become filled with self-doubt, and end up feeling overwhelmed.
 Over time, these ADHD challenges snowball and take a toll on mental, emotional, and physical health.
 The good news is that there are psychosocial ADHD treatments — talk therapies — that can help address these challenges and their downstream effects.